 A highly skilled, motivated workforce.

-This isn’t surprising, given that Washington boasts a national laboratory (one of only 10 in the U.S.) and five public universities, including the University of Washington and Washington State University.
+This isn’t surprising, given that Washington boasts a national laboratory (one of only 10 in the U.S.) and six public universities, including the University of Washington and Washington State University, and endless career opportunities.

-There is also a host of public and private four-year institutions, 34 community and technical colleges and an integrated workforce training program that is targeted to filling the needs of key industry sectors, including aerospace, agriculture/food manufacturing, clean technology, forest products, life science/global health, maritime and information and communication technology.
+The state has 27 private colleges and universities, 34 community and technical colleges (13 offer four-year degrees) and integrated workforce training programs that are focused on the needs of Washington’s high-growth industry sectors: aerospace, agriculture/food manufacturing, clean technology, forest products, life science/global health, maritime and information and communication technology.

 Our culture of creativity encourages a lifetime of learning.
 In addition to formal education, you’ll find that the Washington state workforce has a passion for learning that extends far beyond the classroom and into the community at large.
 Innovative public-private partnerships in the areas of continuing education and ongoing training yield a state workforce that is highly engaged, highly motivated and versed in the latest technologies and skills.